***Link to text only at the bottom of the post***

 Marked in white and red, the trail especially surrounds the southern part of the island: Praia – Graciosa’s main port and several well-preserved windmills, and then ascends towards the volcanic caldera.

-The views here are so beautiful, especially when the visibility is good I recommend adding some additional time to take photos.
-On the eastern side of the caldera there is a view of Ilhéu da Praia, an uninhabited habitat of endemic bird species, further to the southeast we see the Ilhéu de Baixo, and behind it the outline of Terceira in the distance.
+The views here are so beautiful, especially when the visibility is good, that I recommend adding some additional time to take photos.
+On the eastern side of the caldera there is a view of Ilhéu da Praia, a habitat of endemic bird species, further to the southeast we see the Ilhéu de Baixo, and behind it the outline of Terceira in the distance.

 Moving on, we can chose the way to Furna do Enxofre down the road or continue the Volta padding towards Furna da Maria Encantada.
 I would suggest seeing the Furna Encantada first, because if you choose to trek down, this convincing saboteur who lives in all of us will probably speak up and you will be reluctant to make it up again, and it’s worth it!